MacCharles History, Family Crest & Coats of Arms

 Early Origins of the MacCharles family

-Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say before the Norman Conquest in 1066, and their name in Gaelic was "MacThearlaich" meaning "the son of Charles."
+The surname MacCharles was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say before the Norman Conquest in 1066, and their name in Gaelic was "MacThearlaich" meaning "the son of Charles."
 Hence we have McTarlych which is the old Gaelic which some Clan members still subscribe to.

-Early History of the MacCharles family
+Important Dates for the MacCharles family

 MacCharles Spelling Variations